gridai/grid-docs/docs/features/sessions/4_pause.md

 When you have added credits, just resume the session and carry on with your work.
 The left navigation bar always shows credits remaining.

 ![](/images/sessions/autopausing.gif)

+---

+:::note
+Even though pausing is immediate, a final snapshot of your session is started after you click pause.
+One consequence of this process is that resuming the session immediately after pausing it will incur into a delay of a few minutes for your session to be resumed until this process is done.
+This ensures your data is properly saved and avoids any corruption.